 Rohingya refugees fleeing Myanmar arrive at the Naf River on the Bangladesh border on Oct.
 10, 2017.
 In a final report released on Sept.
 18, a U.N. probe says six members of Myanmar's military including chief Min Aung Hlaing should be investigated for genocide.
 (Photo by Fred Dufour/AFP)

 The United Nations Fact-Finding Mission found that the Myanmar military's persecution of Rohingya Muslims in Rakhine State amounted to genocide.
-In a 444-page report

 During a U.N.
-Human Rights Council session on Sept.18, Marzuki Darusman, chairman of the three-member mission, cited the massacre at Min Gyi village in western Rakhine as evidence that Myanmar's military committed the gravest crimes under international law during "clearance operations"
+Human Rights Council session on Sept.18, Marzuki Darusman, chairman of the three-member mission, cited the massacre at Min Gyi village in western Rakhine as evidence that Myanmar's military committed the gravest crimes under international law during "clearance operations" last year.

-last year.
 On Aug.
 30, 2017, the military accompanied by armed ethnic Rakhine opened fire and began burning houses using launchers from the village's outskirts.
 Soldiers opened fire directly at the large number of people fleeing toward the shore, according to the report.

 The U.N. has said that Myanmar military chief Min Aung Hlaing and five other senior generals must be prosecuted for genocide and war crimes against Rohingya and other ethnic minorities.

 Myanmar ambassador Kyaw Moe Tun responded to the U.N. report by describing it as one-sided and lacking impartiality and objectivity.
 "The mission failed to reflect and acknowledge the Myanmar government's efforts and undermines the government's work," he said.

 China, which has veto power at the U.N., supported Myanmar and again called on the international community to understand Myanmar as the Rohingya crisis cannot be resolved overnight.